marcburri/bridgr/cran-comments.md

 0 errors | 0 warnings | 1 note

+## Resubmission
-* This is a new release.
+This is a resubmission.
+In this version I have:

+* Removed redundant phrases in the DESCRIPTION.
+* Removed unnecessary spaces in the DESCRIPTION.